Rafael and Nigel in Rio. There's also a bit between Nigel and Jewel. "Pretty bird," anyone?

 All over the place in Captain de Boeldieu's scenes with Captain von Rauffenstein in The Grand Illusion.
 Had that nurse not interrupted, they surely would have started making out during the hospital scene.

-Also (in a way, since it's just personal hatred rather than actually being enemies) Snape/Harry.
-Snape does like invading Harry's personal space when he attempts to discipline him, and in Order of the Phoenix he drags him by the hand down to the dungeons and then spends several scenes trying to penetrate Harry's mind... it doesn't help that Alan Rickman's voice is the sexiest thing in existence.
+Snape/Harry, though it's just personal hatred rather than actually being enemies.
+Snape does like invading Harry's personal space when he attempts to discipline him, and in Order of the Phoenix he drags him by the hand down to the dungeons and then spends several scenes trying to penetrate Harry's mind.
+Either increased or decreased considering that Snape loves Lily Potter.

 Between Jamie and Judy from the movie In the Loop.
 Jamie to Judy: "I'm quite aroused by the idea of giving you a long... hard... disciplinary hearing."

 Followed by a Crowning Moment Of Awesome for Judy, when she actually manages to shut Jamie up by coolly remarking that she would quite enjoy the "big... fat... compensation payment" she would receive as a result.

 Judy: I'd love you to give me one, Jamie...

 IT has the scene where Adult Ben thinks he's kissing Beverly when it turns out to be It in drag, who then shouts "Kiss me, fat boy!"

 Jesus Christ Superstar.
 Like all good gay love stories, it ends in tragedy.
 Some would contend that Jesus/Judas was the whole point of Superstar in the first place.
 Have you listened to some of Judas' lyrics?